null

 From the founder of Sticky Monkey Labels

-As a mom of three boys and the founder of Sticky Monkey Labels, I've lived through more first days of school than I can count.
+As a mom of three boys — including two with food allergies and one with special needs — and the founder of Sticky Monkey Labels, I've lived through more first days of school than I can count.
 The ones that go smoothly have one thing in common: preparation.
 Here's exactly what to pack so your child walks in ready for whatever the day brings.

 1. A Backpack They're Actually Excited to Carry